Learning at home

 We are passionate about children taking ownership of their learning; this helps create a dynamic and inspiring educational environment.
 To support each E3L Theme, there will also be a list of creative and fun ‘Theme Homework Projects’ for children to choose from.

-Teachers will use the Class Sites to set children weekly homework tasks and to share resources to support children in their learning.
+Teachers will use Class Dojo to set children weekly homework tasks and to share resources to support children in their learning.
 Some homework tasks will involve ‘Flipped Learning’.
 This is a simple idea where teachers set children ‘pre-learning’ tasks to complete before they arrive in lessons.
 This ‘headstart’ to learning allows the teacher to adapt and personalise learning for pupils in lessons.

 This approach is fundamental to our Trust at both the Primary and Secondary Phase.